 Nail the Shelf Box Together

 Hold the dry-fit shelf box together with carpenter's wood clamps.
 Nail it into place with the cordless nailer.
 Then, remove the shelf box from the cleat.

 Lightly sand the tops and sides of the cleat to slightly reduce the size of the cleat.
 This will make it easier to slide the shelf box back into place on the cleat.

 Attach the Cleat to the Wall

 Hold the cleat against the wall.
-Use the laser level or the bubble level to determine level.
-Drill three pilot holes, then attach the cleat to the wall to the three studs with the 2-1/2-inch lag screws and washers.
+Use the laser level or the bubble level to make sure the cleat is straight.
+Drill three pilot holes, then attach the cleat to the wall to the three studs with the 2 1/2-inch lag screws and washers.
 Tighten with the wrench set.